laoban-dev/laoban/code/modules/laobanadmin/README.md

 The tool laoban is used to manage projects in mono-repos.

-In order to make the experience of 'setting up the projects' easier, laoban-admin has been created.
+In order to make the experience of 'setting up the project' easier, laoban-admin has been created.
 In most projects this will only be used once, to set up the project.

 Laoban is used constantly: some users might use it a hundred times a day.
 It is optimised for this type of usage